miellsworth/blog/README.md

-# blog
+# Michael's website
-Source code for a Quarto blog.
+Source code for a Quarto website.